-2. Counties shall be responsible for investigating complaints and providing the results of all investigations to DHCS's e-mail address by secure,
+2. Counties shall be responsible for investigating complaints and providing the results of all investigations to DHCS's e-mail address by secure, encrypted e-mail to SUDCountyReports@dhcs.ca.gov within two (2) business days of completion.

 II.
 Record Retention